 In addition to the three lab exams, there will be several lab exercises in which you will collect physiological data.
 You will analyze these data and turn in short (very short) lab reports.
 These reports are worth a total of 50 points.
+If you are not in class, you haven't done the lab and so you may not hand in the lab assignment for that lab.

-ATTENDANCE: I do not take roll daily and it is your responsibility to decide whether or not to come to class and lab.
+ATTENDANCE: You must attend all lecture tests and laboratory days (see schedule).
+I do not take roll daily and it is your responsibility to decide whether or not to come to class.
 This should not be taken to mean you do not need to attend lectures and labs.
-The exams come primarily from the material covered in class and thus it is important to be there so you understand what's going on.
-Historically (and not surprisingly), I've found that people who come to class everyday and don't miss lab generally do better than those who don't show up.

-Important Note: When attending class, you must turn off all electronic devices (cell phones) prior to entering the classroom.
-Failure to do so can interfere with the wiring of the instructor and may lead to dismissal.
-Failure to do so during an exam will result in a 0 for that exam.
+The exams come primarily from the material covered in class and it is important to be there so you understand what's going on.
+I do not dock you points for missing lecture class.
+If you miss a lecture, you are responsible for getting the material missed from a classmate.
+I do not provide students with a copy of my lecture notes or powerpoints.
+Important Note: For those of you who do attend class, you must turn off all electronic devices (cell phones, etc) prior to entering the classroom.
+Failure to do so during lecture will lead to immediate dismissal from the classroom.
+You must let me know if you are recording the lectures.
+No electric devices can be used during exams.
+Smart phones, watches, and glasses cannot be used.
+Failure to follow this policy will result in a zero for the test.

 BEHAVIOR POLICY: Any student disrupting the classroom and affecting the learning experience of others will be asked to leave.
+Any student being disrespectful will be asked to leave.